MrBenJ/modern-js-by-example/book/002-variables.md

 console.log(i); // => undefined
 ```

-This is much better because block scoping, although stricter, is much more maintainable than function scoping.
+This is much better because block scoping, while being stricter, is much more maintainable than function scoping.
 If you had a gigantic function from a legacy project that had `var x = ...` declared multiple times, it would be pretty difficult to find the value and scope of `x`.

 `let` and `const` aren't able to have the same identifiers between themselves or others.